Inmate beaten to death in max security wing of Cook County Jail

 His cellmate was “secured and escorted out of the cell,” officials said.

-Reasonover was in custody for having a weapon as a felon in August 2020 when Chicago police officers found a loaded weapon in a vehicle he was in, the sheriff’s office said.
-He admitted to officers that the weapon was his.
+Reasonover was in custody for being a felon in possession of a weapon.
+In August 2020, he was in a vehicle where Chicago police officers found a loaded weapon, and admitted the weapon was his, the sheriff’s office said.

-In December that year, he also allegedly stole a Jeep at gunpoint after arranging online to meet with the owner, who was advertising the Jeep, officials said.
+In December that year, he also allegedly stole a Jeep at gunpoint after arranging online to meet with the owner, who was advertising the Jeep for sale, officials said.

 While in custody, Reasonover was charged with aggravated battery to a peace officer, public indecency and criminal damage to property.